 Cost: Though arbitration can still be expensive, it most often costs substantially less than going to court.

-Speed: A big part of why this process usually costs less than a trial is because it’s often much faster.
+Speed: A big part of why arbitration usually costs less than a trial is because it’s often much faster.
 The process itself doesn’t take as long, and with different, less strict rules and regulations, divorce lawyers often don’t have to spend as much time in preparation.

 Flexibility and Convenience: It can take months to set a court hearing.
 And when that finally happens, they rarely take your schedule into account.
 Arbitration, on the other hand, can be scheduled at your convenience, when it works best for the two sides.
 A date can also usually be arranged much quicker than a trial.